Cooper Lincoln Theatre

 No one has favorited this theater yet

 When Cooper Foundation Theatres opened their 13th Midwest theatre on May 25, 1967, the Lincoln Journal Star noted that it was the first new indoor theatre constructed in Lincoln since 1929.
-Alfred Schulter of the Stuart Theatre moved over to manage Lincoln’s first suburban theater and its premiere attraction, “The Sound of Music".
+Alfred Schulter of the Stuart Theatre moved over to manage Lincoln’s first suburban theatre and its premiere attraction, “The Sound of Music".

 Co-designed by Mel C. Glatz and Dunbar & Dunn, the 810-seat Cooper Lincoln Theatre had a large upward swooping canopy in front, covering the drop off area.
 It was said “The curved screen theatre and projection equipment has been designed to accommodate all large screen processes now in use and those anticipated for the future".
 The theatre was equipped with Norelco projectors positioned on the same level as the screen, 90-feet away, to eliminate distortion.
 Considering that the auditorium was only 60-feet wide, this made the curved screen much smaller than the Indian Hills Theatre screen in Omaha at 110-feet wide.
 Providing the sound were five main stereophonic speakers behind the screen and eight in the ceiling.